 MOD RCC/14A1/87

-44 6.1.2 The charge levied by an administration*on customers for a particular communication should in principle be the same in a given relation, regardless of the route chosen by that administration*.
+44 6.1.2 The charge levied by an administration/operating agency on customers for a particular communication should in principle be the same in a given relation, regardless of the international route chosen by that administration/operating agency.

 Reasons: Editorial corrections to the Russian version and addition of “operating agencies”.